Revisiting the sphaleron and axion production rates in QCD at high temperatures: Summary Outlook

 \section{Summary \& Outlook}

 In this work, we have calculated the sphaleron transition rate in SU(2) and SU(3) gauge theory under both in and out-of-thermal equilibrium conditions using lattice gauge theory techniques.
 At very high temperatures where the hard, electric and magnetic scales are well separated, we have used an effective theory for the soft gluons to calculate the sphaleron rates for a wide range of temperatures spanning from $0.6$-$10^{15}$ GeV, without being beset by finite volume corrections.
 The sphaleron rates start to agree with their parametric estimates at weak couplings only at temperatures beyond the electroweak scale.
 Incidentally sphaleron rates in a non-thermal plasma are higher than in a thermal plasma with similar energy densities, where the non-thermal plasma consists of gluons whose occupation numbers exhibit a self-similar scaling.
+At high temperatures, where the hard and the soft scales are sufficiently wide apart, one would expect little effect on the sphaleron rate, which is driven primarily by soft gluons, due to dynamical quarks whose momenta are hard.
+In the context of the thermal effective theory we are studying, effects due to dynamical quarks enter through color conductivity, which dampens the random motion of soft gluons.
+Clearly the contribution due to quarks in the sphaleron rate will become significant as one approaches closer to the crossover temperature in QCD where the separation of scales is no longer valid.

 By comparing the sphaleron rates in a thermal versus a non-thermal plasma at similar energy densities, we have estimated typical thermalization times for these ultra-soft magnetic modes during the early stages of re-heating epoch.
 For temperatures $T\geq 10^{10}$~GeV, our results demonstrate that the thermalization time for ultra-soft magnetic gluons is much lower compared to the timescale required for the splitting of hard gluons into softer counterparts obtained within the kinetic theory framework.
-Our results thus support a scenario where the ultra-soft gluons formed due to the decay of inflaton thermalizes very quickly due to non-perturbative interactions which then forms a thermal bath for hard gluons to interact with and eventually thermalize on a longer time-scale.
+Our results thus support a scenario where the soft gluons formed due to the decay of inflaton thermalizes very quickly as a result of non-perturbative interactions which then forms a thermal bath for hard gluons to interact with and eventually thermalize on a longer time-scale.
 Our study also allows us to put a lower bound on the reheating temperature $T_R\geq 10^{10}$~GeV for this perturbative reheating scenario to be a valid physical description of the early universe.